appsquickly/typhoon-example/README.md

 * Stores (creates, reads, updates deletes) the cities that the user is interested in receiving reports for.
 * Can use metric or old-style units.

+### Exercises

+1. Get an API key from http://free.worldweatheronline.com.
+2. Study the application assembly here:

 ### The Assembly

 Just a few lines of XML.
 These components are used in a few places.
 You could use a traditional sharedInstance, but